 - Demand and capacity management to ensure that both operational and recovery environments have the space and speed to meet the demands placed upon them.

 - Incident and problem management so that data issues are identified and resolved quickly, and the root causes of failure are addressed to prevent recurrence.

 - Disaster recovery to ensure that data is properly backed up and easily recoverable in the event of a worst case scenario that reduces or removes access to operational data.

 Protect GDPR Data from Data Breaches and Unauthorized Access

 With data breaches on the rise, it’s vital to do everything you can to protect sensitive information.
-You can achieve this through a combination of multifactor authentication, penetration testing, vulnerability assessments, role-based access, and other data security best practices.
+You can achieve this through a combination of web application security practices such as multifactor authentication, penetration testing, vulnerability assessments, and role-based access to name a few.
 You can also look into encrypting the GDPR data that you hold <link to encryption blog post once published>, whether it is “in transit” or “at rest.”
 This provides an extra level of protection and security, as without decryption keys, illegally accessed data is effectively useless to a hacker.

 Make Sure that EU Customers Can Delete All the Data You Hold About Them

 One of the most important areas of GDPR is “The Right to be Forgotten.”
 This means a customer can request your company erase data that you hold about them.
 You must ensure you have proper data erasure processes in place, across all your environments, and that they are properly aligned with your customer facing teams.

 These tips will help you stay compliant with GDPR, protect customer data more effectively, and create a more disciplined approach to data management.
 And that’s good for everyone.